Quadratic matrix inequalities with applications to data-based control: Applications to data-driven control

+Consider an unknown system where $\bmx(t), \bmw(t)\in\mathbb{R}^n$, $\bmu(t)\in\mathbb{R}^m$, and the matrices $A_s,B_s$ have the appropriate dimensions.
+Assume that $\bmw \sim \calN(0,\sigma^2I)$, that is, $\bmw$ is normally distributed with mean $0$ and covariance $\sigma^2I$.
 We suppose that $\sigma$ is known and that we have access to a finite number of state and input measurements.
 Clearly, any linear system of the given dimensions $n$ and $m$ could have generated these measurements, yet not every system is a probable explanation.
 We are interested in characterizing sets of systems that contain the true system with a given probability.
 For this, we will follow the method of \cite{Umenberger2019}.

-Let $X$, $U_-$, $X_-$, and $X_+$ be as in \eqref{e:def x umin} and \eqref{e:def xmin xplus}.
+Let $X$, $U_-$, $X_-$, and $X_+$ be as before.
 Clearly, if no noise were present we would have $X_+ = A_sX_- + B_sU_-$, and the true system $(A_s,B_s)$ would be a solution to this inhomogeneous linear equation.
 However, due to the noise term, we consider its least squares solutions.
-Let $\Vert\cdot\Vert_F$ denote the Frobenius norm of a given matrix and let $(\hat{A},\hat{B})$ be an ordinary least squares estimate of the matrix pair $(A_s,B_s)$, that is,
+Let $\Vert\cdot\Vert_F$ denote the Frobenius norm of a given matrix and let $(\hat{A},\hat{B})$ be an ordinary least squares estimate of the matrix pair $(A_s,B_s)$, that is, We can employ the Moore-Penrose inverse to explicitly write a solution of the previous as $ = X_+ ^\dagger$.
+This solution is {\em unique} if and only if the matrix $ $ has full row rank $n + m$.
+Assume this to be the case in the sequel.